danieleades/requiem/docs/src/integration/sphinx.md

 \```
 ```

-Requirements appear as pages in generated documentation.
+Requirements appear as pages in generated documentation with the HRID-containing heading as the page title.

 ### Option 2: Include Directive